fatemeh986/Object-Detection-Pine-trees/README.md

 The primary codebase utilized is from [Mask-RCNN-TF2] (https://github.com/ahmedfgad/Mask-RCNN-TF2).
 Notably, the **model.py** and **utils.py** files have been updated from the Matterport/Mask_RCNN version to ensure compatibility with newer versions of libraries like TensorFlow and Keras.

+## Results
+You can see the results of this project for Pine tree in train folder.

 ## Changes Made in This Project
 ### Key Modifications:
 1. Defined a root directory for reading data and downloading models.
 In the original code, this was handled by setting ROOT_DIR.